-To assist schools by assessing Free School Meal (FSM) entitlement for new and existing claimants against the Government’s Eligibility Checking Service (ECS).
+To assist schools by assessing Free School Meal (FSM) entitlement for new claimants against the Government’s Eligibility Checking Service (ECS).

 General FSM enquiries; FSM batch processing queries; Escalations - Systems & Information Team - email@example.com

 Queries on individual FSM applications submitted by schools via S2S - Business Support Team - firstname.lastname@example.org

 Service Level agreement and all other queries -

 Paul Brotherton, Systems and School Support Manager - email@example.com

 Anjum Javaid, Systems and Information Officer - firstname.lastname@example.org

 Documents for Download

 Please find below a list of the documents attached along with its purpose: